How to draw perspective – One-Point Perspective

 On the front faces of the buildings, draw the shapes of windows and a door.
 Remember, on the front faces all verticals stay vertical and all horizontals stay horizontal.

-Now the windows are marked out, use the vanishing point to distinguish the angle of the visible inner edge of the windows and door.
+Now the windows are marked out, use the vanishing point to determine the angle of the visible inner edge of the windows and door.
 How far back you go is up to you.

 Add the horizontals and verticals to finish off the inner edges.